MikHaven/BlazorResume/README.md

 # BlazorResume 🧑‍💻

+👋 Hi, I'm MikHaven—a full-stack developer with a passion for clean code, fast UIs, and solving real-world problems.
+Here's my interactive resume built with Blazor WebAssembly.

 [![View Resume](https://img.shields.io/badge/View-Resume-blue)](https://mikhaven.github.io/BlazorResume/)

 A sleek, customizable personal resume built using Blazor, the modern web UI framework from Microsoft.
 This project demonstrates how to create a professional online resume with interactive components and clean design—all powered by .NET.